Nutrition program

 Sample courses

-NUT 200 Human Nutrition Examination of the basic principles of the science of nutrition including understanding the basic sources of energy and the influences and effects of nutrition on one's overall health and fitness.
-Cultural and environmental factors that influence food availability and consumption will also be investigated.
+NUT 200 Human Nutrition This course examines the basic principles of the science of nutrition including understanding the basic sources of energy and the influences and effects of nutrition on one's overall health and fitness.
+Cultural and environmental factors that influence food availability and consumption are also investigated.
+(Cross-listed with FNS/NUT; may only earn credit in one department.)
 Offered Fall, Spring, Summer.

-NUT 300 Lifecycle Nutrition Exploration of nutrition assessment and nutritional requirements/challenges during pregnancy, lactation, infancy, childhood, adulthood and older adulthood, and community nutrition programs targeted for each life stage.
-Prerequisite: NUT 200.
+NUT 300 Lifecycle Nutrition This course explores nutrition assessment and nutritional requirements/challenges during preconception, pregnancy, lactation, infancy, childhood, adulthood and older adulthood, and community nutrition programs targeted for each life stage.
+Prerequisite: FNS/NUT 200.
+(Cross-listed with FNS/NUT; may only earn credit in one department.)
 Offered Fall, Spring.

 NUT 350 Functional Foods, Herbs, and Supplements Consumer interest in the relationship between diet and health has increased the demand for information about functional foods, herbals, and supplements.
 The purpose of this course is to explore current literature and research in these ever-growing and popular topics.
-Definitions, purpose, safety, efficacy, and risks of each topic will be covered.
-Additionally, topics of discussion will include specific functional components of food, herbals, and supplements.
-Prerequisite: NUT 200.
-Offered Annually.
+Definitions, purpose, safety, efficacy, and risks of each topic are covered.
+Additionally, topics of discussion include specific functional components of food, herbals, and supplements.
+Prerequisite: FNS/NUT 200.
+(Cross-listed with FNS/NUT; may only earn credit in one department.)
+Offered Fall, Summer.

 NUT 400 Food Science and Safety This course examines the principles of food science including the functional role of carbohydrates, protein and fat.
 Emphasis will be placed on current topics of food science and safety in the national and local food industry including genetically modified and functional foods.
 Biological, chemical, and physical factors that affect the quality and safety of food products will be discussed in addition to the role of microorganisms in foodborne illness and food quality.
 Students in this course will also explore basic principles of food safety including food processing and food service as well as the role of government in food safety.
 Prerequisite: NUT 200; BIO 100 or BIO 105 or MIC 100 or MIC 230.
 Offered Fall, Spring.